MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/What-s-New-in-RAS-Gateway.md

 ---
 title: What's New in RAS Gateway
-description: You can use this topic to learn about new features for RAS Gateway, which is a software-based, multitenant, Border Gateway Protocol (BGP) capable router in  Windows Server 2016.
+description: You can use this topic to learn about new features for RAS Gateway, which is a software-based, multitenant, Border Gateway Protocol (BGP) capable router in  Windows Server 2019 and 2016.
 manager: grcusanz
 ms.topic: how-to
 ms.assetid: 709cb192-313a-47b5-954e-eb5f6fee51a7